vikeshdas/web_dev_python/README.md

 # web_dev_python

 This is a web application  developed using the django framework.Data based is used mysql.
-I have explained all the API designed . <br>
+I have explained all the routes . <br>
 **Client**<br>
     put(): create a new client.<br>
 **User**<br>